rwxrob/zet/20210902205543/README.md

 have nothing against the *people* there (okay, maybe *a few* people there).

-Thank GOD are all these would-be game-devs-for-life are leaving en mass leaving Science and Technology practically empty except for people actually doing science and tech stuff (and the ducks and AI and earthquakes, of course).
+Thank GOD are all these would-be game-devs-for-life are leaving in mass quantity leaving Science and Technology practically empty except for people actually doing science and tech stuff (and the ducks and AI and earthquakes, of course).